cetusfinance/cetusfinance.github.io/_posts/tim/2016-10-26-Digging-in.md

 releasing before we move onto that.

-So finally we have all of this up and running I quickly added a failing test and went about adding badges for it, because without badges what sort of opensource project are you really?
+So finally we have all of this up and running I quickly added a failing test and went about adding badges for it, because without badges what sort of open-source project are you really?

 ``` markdown
 [![Build Status](https://travis-ci.org/cetusfinance/qwack.svg?branch=master)](https://travis-ci.org/cetusfinance/qwack)